 - a.
 At the place of the infringement; or - b.
 Where the ball lands or is next played but not nearer than 15 metres from the touchline; or - c.
-If the ball is kicked directly into touch, on the 15-metre line in line with where the ball crossed the touchline; or - d.
+If the ball is kicked directly into touch, on the 15-metre line in line with where the ball crossed the touchline: or - d.
 If the ball lands in in-goal, touch-in-goal or on or over the dead-ball line, five metres from the goal line in line with where the ball crossed the goal line and at least 15 metres from the touchline; or - e.
-If the ball hits a goal post or crossbar, where the ball lands.
+If the ball hits a goal post or crossbar, where the ball lands. - 26.
+In open play, any player may lift or support a team-mate.
+Players who do so must lower that player to the ground safely as soon as the ball is won by either team.
+Sanction: Free-kick.